Suyog7130/suyog7130.github.io/content/pages/about.md

 My research and other interests are broad and indiscriminate.
 And so are my hobbies and experiences, ranging from dabbling in cutting-edge Machine Learning research to masquerading as a wannabe writer.
 You can find more about these on this website.
 </p>
 <p style="text-align:justified">
 Prior to RESCEU, I was a master's student at the <a href="https://www.icrr.u-tokyo.ac.jp/">Institute of Cosmic Ray Research</a>, UTokyo.
 My undergraduate degree is in Mechanical Engineering with specialization in Design and Manufacturing, from <a href="https://iiitdm.ac.in/">IIITDM Kancheerpuram</a>, Chennai.
-I was born and raised in a quaint little town called <a href="https://mandla.nic.in/en/">Mandla</a> in the heart of India, amidst a pleasant life full of stories, warm summers, trees, and books.
+Previously, during the COVID times, I was also a <a href="https://summerofcode.withgoogle.com/archive/2021/projects/5365547692195840">Google Summer of Code</a> student in 2021.
+Much earlier than that, I was born and raised in a quaint little town called <a href="https://mandla.nic.in/en/">Mandla</a> in the heart of India, amidst a pleasant life full of stories, warm summers, trees, and books.
 </p>
 </br></br>
 </details>